shabesh10/Cryptography-project-1/README.md

 ### Example

-First encrypt an text and then copy that output and try to decrypt it, like the one below:
+First, encrypt a text and then copy that output and try to decrypt it, like the one below:
 After running the program in your IDE